vasekw/imago/README.md

 imago
 ├── conftest.py  # Fixtures for all tests.
 ├── __main__.py  # Startup script.
 Starts uvicorn.
-├── services  # Package for different external services such as rabbit or redis etc.
 ├── settings.py  # Main configuration settings for project.
 ├── static  # Static content.
 ├── tests  # Tests for project.